EEEManchester/mavros_mallard/README.md

 > sudo apt install python3-catkin-tools python3-rosinstall-generator python3-osrf-pycommon -y
 > ```

-2. Create the workspace: unneeded if you already has workspace
+### 2. Create the workspace
+Not needed if you already has workspace

 ```
 mkdir -p ~/catkin_ws/src